PrimeDAO/deals-docs/published-md-files/partnered-deal.md

 The wizard will guide you through the process of creating a Partnered Deal.

-Please note that you can always come back to edit your input before you click the <kbd>’SUBMIT’</kbd> button on the last step of the wizard.
+Please note that you can always come back to edit your input before you click the <kbd>SUBMIT</kbd> button on the last step of the wizard.

 <video style="max-width: 100% !important; height: auto !important;" controls preload="auto"><source src="https://ik.imagekit.io/primedao/PrimeDeals/3-create-a-partnered-deal-deals-comp_oPDFXVnFu.mp4" type="video/mp4">Your browser does not support the video tag.</video>

+~~TEST STICKY HEADER SCROLL SETUP~~
-You can follow the example of a Partnered Deal linked [here](/documentation/CreateaPartneredDeal#example-of-a-partnered-deal-input) as a template for your deal.
-TEST STICKY HEADER SCROLL SETUP
+You can follow the example of a Partnered Deal linked [here](https://prime-deals-staging.vercel.app/documentation/CreateaPartneredDeal#example-of-a-partnered-deal-input) as a template for your deal.
+~~TEST STICKY HEADER SCROLL SETUP~~
 ## Token Swap Proposal

-1. Provide a clear **Proposal Title** that capture the essence of the deal you want to offer (max 60 ch.)
+1. Provide a clear **Proposal Title** that capture the essence of the deal you want to offer (max 60 ch.).
-2. Provide a brief outline of the Token Swap deal in the **Proposal Summary** box **(max 350 ch.)**
+2. Provide a brief outline of the Token Swap deal in the **Proposal Summary** box (max 350 ch.).
 3. In the **Proposal Description** provide the details, background and features of your Token Swap proposal.
 Explain why it's particularly valuable or unique.

 ## Lead Details

 1. Provide the Ethereum address for the Proposal Lead who will gain administrative rights of the deal.
-If you are already connected to the app with the wallet of the intended Proposal Lead, just click ‘MAKE ME THE PROPOSAL LEAD’.
+If you are already connected to the app with the wallet of the intended Proposal Lead, just click <kbd>MAKE ME THE PROPOSAL LEAD</kbd>.
-    * To learn more about the role and rights of a Proposal Lead please see here.
-(TODO ADDL INK FAQ)
+    - To learn more about the role and rights of a Proposal Lead please see [here](https://deals.prime.xyz/documentation/documentation/TokenSwapFAQ#proposal-lead).
 3. Provide the **Contact E-mail (optional)**
 4. Decide whether you wanna keep this deal and the conversations private, or if you rather keep these publicly accessible.
     * Toggle this option on if you DON’T want the public to see what is being discussed by the DAOs.
 This will make all conversations of this Partnered Deal only visible by the Proposal Lead and the involved Deal Representatives.